 Podcast Marketing: The Ultimate Guide to Promoting a Podcast in 2024:

 Why Start a Podcast?

 Podcasts are a huge market and an excellent way to reach people who are ready to buy.
-About 54% of podcast listeners say they're either somewhat or much more likely to consider buying from a brand after they hear an ad for that brand on a podcast (eMarketer, 2019).
-If you're interested in getting more eyes on your brand, increasing brand affinity, and growing sales, podcasting is a great option.
+According to Shopify 81% of podcast listeners have taken an action after hearing a podcast ad, and 54% claimed that they are most likely to buy something after they've heard about it on a podcast ad.
+If you're interested in getting more eyes on your brand, increasing brand affinity , and growing sales, podcasting is a great option.

 Who Are You Trying to Reach?

 Not everyone is going to love your podcast, and that's okay.
 Instead of trying to market to a broad audience, focus on getting more high intent listeners who will get the most benefit from your content.
 Yes, you want to have as many listeners and subscribers as possible but if those listeners and subscribers aren't contributing to your bottom line in some way, either through purchasing from your affiliate marketing relationships or by purchasing your products and services, they're not really worth having.

 Before you start adopting tips from this podcast marketing guide, really think about who you're trying to reach.
 Where do they hang out online?
 What type of content do they enjoy?
 What products and services will they find useful?